WGH History

 formed early on when experimenters would play Victrola recordings during

 their broadcasts.
-Records on the radio, however, would be frowned upon
+Recordings played on the radio, however, would be frowned upon

 until the late 1940's.
 Live musicians dominated the WGH schedules on